ntwalibas/unitary-proposal/README.md

 And the most important aspect of preferring a fully featured programming language over an SDK is the ease of learning for users already familiar with similar languages.
 And that is the primary objective of Avalon: **make quantum computers programming available to the regular developer**.

-It is goes without saying that higher-level programming languages are much easier to work with the assembly code.
+It is goes without saying that higher-level programming languages are much easier to work with than assembly code.

 ## Features to be ported to the Rigetti stack